Timothiy/DL-SIM/README.md

 # Usage
   ## training
-    # some hyper-paramters in options.py, you can edit them!
+    # Some hyper-paramters in options.py, you can edit them!
     # Before training, you need to prepare the training dataset and place it in the dataset directory.
     # Then, run train.py.